The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Interpretation: The Tower as a card describing a recent event means you have experienced or will experience a sudden and shocking change.
 This could be the destruction of old structures, beliefs, or situations that were unstable.
 Although it may be painful, this event leads to liberation from illusions and opens the way to build something stronger and truer.

-It is important to remember that the Major Arcana does not work in isolation.
-It often sets the framework or main theme of a reading, while the Minor Arcana cards provide details and specific manifestations.
-For example, if The Fool (Major Arcana) appears in a reading about a new idea, followed by the Three of Wands and the Ten of Pentacles (Minor Arcana), it could mean that the new beginning (The Fool) will lead to expanding horizons and planning (Three of Wands), followed by stability and financial security (Ten of Pentacles).
+Keep in mind that the Major Arcana doesn't stand alone.
+It often establishes the overall theme of a reading, while the Minor Arcana cards fill in the specific details.
+For instance, if The Fool (Major Arcana) shows up in a reading about a new idea, followed by the Three of Wands and the Ten of Pentacles (Minor Arcana), it suggests that this new beginning (The Fool) will lead to expanding your horizons and making plans (Three of Wands), eventually bringing stability and financial security (Ten of Pentacles).

 | Card | Core Meanings |